 Huddle Up Question

-Huddle up with your kids and ask, “Have you ever felt like there was someone who held you to a standard they didn’t hold themselves to?
-How does that feel?”
+Huddle up with your kids and ask, “Have you ever felt like others held you to a standard they didn’t meet themselves?
+How did it feel?”